Some (too-)simple tricks for running a generative classifier (on CPU)

 Wrap up

 Here we listed three tricks for optimizing Qwen3Guard, a generative classifier, that are quite simple and apparent once you look at it.
-The three tricks (forced prefix, LM-head trimming, KV cache) take a two-second CPU call down to about 250 ms, that is 8.5 times faster without quantization; quantization halves it further.
+The three tricks (forced prefix, LM-head trimming, KV cache) take a two-second CPU call down to about 250 ms, that is 8.5 times faster without quantization; quantization would further halves it.

 Bibliography